US women win fourth straight gold at World Cup, top China - WHIZ News

 “It feels great,” said Wilson, who was selected as the tournament’s MVP.
 “We came here on a mission, we got it.
 We got gold.
 Now we’re going home with some hardware.
 It feels great to us.
 Australia was great to us.
 I didn’t see any kangaroos, but it’s OK because we are leaving with a gold.”

 This was one of the most dominant teams in the Americans’ storied history in the World Cup that now has won 11 gold medals.
-They now have won four straight gold medals for the first-time ever.
-This was also the biggest win in a gold-medal game, surpassing the 20-point wins that the Americans had done twice.
+They’ve won four straight gold medals for the first time.
+This also was the biggest win in a gold-medal game, surpassing the 20-point wins that the Americans had done twice.

 “Everybody wants to beat us.
 Everybody wants what we have and that’s gold medals and victories,” Breanna Stewart said.